step-security/harden-runner/README.md

 </div>

-## GitHub Actions Runtime Security
+## Harden Github-hosted and self-hosted runners

-Harden-Runner provides runtime security for GitHub-hosted and self-hosted environments.
+Harden-Runner provides network egress filtering and runtime security for GitHub-hosted and self-hosted runners.

 For self-hosted environments, Harden-Runner supports: